What We Discuss with Matthew McConaughey:

 [01:15:46] Jordan Harbinger: Of your experience looking back, I mean, it's kind of clear what, what was going on there, but like what do you think of that experience looking back?

-[01:15:51] Matthew McConaughey: It's one of my favorite stories I've ever told.
+[01:15:51] Matthew McConaughey: It's one of my favorite stories I've ever heard and told.
 And I'm the subject in the middle of it.
-And I'm the one that got my face throughout it.
+And I'm the one with the egg on my face throughout it.
 The joke is on me.
 So, I mean, I do believe I wouldn't be sitting here talking to you with the life I have if I wouldn't have had that year over there, with that family where I was forced even more so but in a different way than when you, as we talked about earlier, when you lose your father, I was forced to rely on self.
 And what's so great and funny about stories is 18 to 19 years old, I'm 18 to 19.
 That's a rite of passage time for any young man, but then you throw that young man off in place that I was in the middle of some questionably insanity and no one or no thing to bounce reality off.
 Oh my gosh.
 It was hilarious.

 [01:16:45] And then the things I did to sort of maintain my sanity to whatever extent I could and didn't.
 I looked back at him and I was just laughing my ass off.
 I mean, like I said, what I was doing with Lord Byron, there was six mile runs a day.
 There was celibacy, there was vegetarianism without doing it right.
 There was, I'm going to be a monk.
 These sorts of things, these disciplines that I needed to create in my young mind to have some sense of identity, some sense of reality, something to check off and go, "I did that today.
 I know I did that today.
 I ran six miles."
 Whatever that was, it was very awkward, but I'm kind of happy.
 Pretty, pretty honored with how I went about it because I did keep trying to take the high road.
 I did have a hunch the entire time that there was a lesson I was supposed to learn this and that I was never, ever going to pull the parachute.
 I was never, ever going to say, "I'm out of here."